Skip to main content

 Sending behavior

-1. Send rate stays under provider per-second limits (Gmail: published 30/min for Outlook; AWS SES: scaled tier)
+1. Send rate stays under per-second limits your provider publishes

-2. Send window respects recipient timezone (typically Tue-Thu, 9am-3pm local)
+2. Send window respects recipient timezone (typically Tue to Thu, 9am to 3pm local)

-Engagement rates 2-3x higher in business hours than overnight
+Engagement rates are 2 to 3x higher in business hours than overnight

-Sending #2 after they replied tanks reputation more than the reply helps
+Sending the next step after they replied hurts reputation more than the reply helps

-4. Bounced addresses suppressed permanently after first bounce
+4. Bounced addresses suppressed permanently after the first bounce

-Repeated bounces to the same address are the #1 reason ESPs suspend
+Repeated bounces to the same address are the top reason ESPs suspend accounts

 06